YO-Corp/Yo.Validator/README.md

 ## 🚀 About EVMOS Technology

-YOMLM Network is built on **EVMOS**, a revolutionary blockchain technology that bridges Ethereum and Cosmos ecosystems.
+YO Network is built on **EVMOS**, a revolutionary blockchain technology that bridges Ethereum and Cosmos ecosystems.
 EVMOS is a scalable, high-throughput Proof-of-Stake EVM blockchain that provides:

 ### 🏗️ **Core Architecture**
 - **EVM Compatibility**: Full Ethereum Virtual Machine compatibility for seamless dApp migration